-Welcome to the 2019 Annual Report2019 Annual Report from the Environmental Research Institute at University College Cork.
+Welcome to the 2019 Annual Report from the Environmental Research Institute at University College Cork.
 The report is our yearly opportunity to take collective stock of the diverse research being conducted by the Institute’s 400 researchers across 20 departments and 6 research centres, and reflect on how that research has made its impact upon the academic world and society.

 2019 was the year where the urgency of environmental action was brought to our attention by young activists; the children and students protesting in schools and colleges, including here in UCC, held a light to the lack of action on climate change for the past two decades.
 However 2019 also showed signs of progress on climate change.
 We may be reaching a social tipping point on climate action with nine European citizens out of 10 asking for decisive climate action reflected in an electoral “green wave” across Europe and in Ireland.
 The confluence of social tipping points with significant decarbonisation investment means that, more than ever, we critically need our researchers to engage with societal stakeholders to co-produce action-oriented research.